slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Most people approach each and every year in the exact same way while expecting drastically different results.

+> *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."
+-- vox populi*

 > *"What a misfortune to be a woman!
 And yet, the worst misfortune is not to understand what a misfortune it is."
 -- Soren Kierkegaard [1813]*

 > *"If you feel pain, you’re alive.
 If you feel other people’s pain, you’re a human being."
 -- Leo Tolstoy [1828]*

+> *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
+-- Bertrand Russell {paraphrased} [1872]*

 > *"The pendulum of the mind oscillates between sense and nonsense, not between right and wrong."
 -- Carl Jung [1875]*